-• Primary Packaging: our primary packaging production requires the supply of adequate glass tubes, as well as plastic and rubber components.
+- Primary Packaging: our primary packaging production requires the supply of adequate glass tubes, as well as plastic and rubber components.
 We currently have access to adequate supplies of glass tubes to meet our production needs through agreements with four suppliers: Schott, NEG, Nipro and Corning.
-We also have access to adequate supply of plastic and rubber components.

-• Plastic Consumables and Parts: we currently have access to adequate supplies of plastic to meet our production needs.
+We also have access to adequate supply of plastic and rubber components. - Plastic Consumables and Parts: we currently have access to adequate supplies of plastic to meet our production needs.
 In Germany, most of plastic agreements are driven by the final customers, while in the United States we have a reliable supplier list, and we procure material on a single order approach.
-Our plastic consumables and parts business also require the supply of molds for the production of the relevant plastic parts.

-• Equipment: for our engineering business we need supply of machinery components which we assemble to produce our different engineering products.
+Our plastic consumables and parts business also require the supply of molds for the production of the relevant plastic parts. - Equipment: for our engineering business we need supply of machinery components which we assemble to produce our different engineering products.
 We meet our production needs with an enlarged supplier base, that allows us to have multiple sources and minimize risks.

-For some of the materials we use in our production cycles, including glass tubes and DuPont synthetic fiber Tyvek®, we have a limited number of (or a single-source) suppliers worldwide, and selecting new suppliers would be a lengthy and time-consuming process.
+For some of the materials we use in our production cycles, we have a limited number of (or a single-source) suppliers worldwide, and selecting new suppliers would be a lengthy and time-consuming process.
 Despite significant supply chain pressure due to COVID-19 related disruptions, we continue to proactively manage these interruptions.
-In 2021, we took precautionary steps to increase the amount of raw materials on hand and we are keeping more inventory available.
 We have long-term agreements with several of our customers that allow us to recover increased costs related to certain expenses.
-We expect these disruptions will continue into 2022 and have taken steps to mitigate the costs increase.